|Nutritional Guidelines (per serving)|

 Sometimes a recipe calls for dried orange or lemon peel, and this can throw people for a loop.

 While dried citrus peels are sold in markets and, more often, in natural food stores in some countries, in other places they are difficult to find.
-But don't despair -- the good news is that it's quite easy to make your own at home.
+Don't despair -- the good news is that it's quite easy to make your own at home.